 Weather service: High flood risk in Missouri this spring

-ST. LOUIS – Missouri towns along the Mississippi River and its tributaries should brace for the prospect of potentially serious flooding this spring, in large part due to an unusually snowy winter to the north.
+ST. LOUIS (AP) _ Missouri towns along the Mississippi River and its tributaries should brace for the prospect of potentially serious flooding this spring, in large part due to an unusually snowy winter to the north.

 Hydrologist Mark Fuchs says snowpack and soil moisture levels are unusually high in Minnesota, Wisconsin and Iowa.
 As that snow melts when the weather warms, much of the water ends up in the Mississippi and the rivers that feed into it.